Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+Yes.
+The data was already in a fairly constant state by the end of 1000 samples.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+For both runs the parameters were very similar.
+They appeared to be drawn from the same distribution.
+For the trees, overall they are very similar.
+THere are some differences that come as a result of a few nodes with low posteriors that jump around.

 ## GTR analysis